The climate crisis: what is it and is pharma to blame?

 Ultimately, the best thing we can do for the health of the planet is to keep people healthy.

-It is estimated that 23% of global deaths could be prevented through healthier environments and, according to the World Health Organization (WHO), the climate crisis will cause an additional 250,000 deaths every year between 2030-2050.
+SW: Over 14 million people die from environmental health risks each year, including seven million as a result of air pollution.2,3,4 It is estimated that 23% of global deaths could be prevented through healthier environments and, according to the World Health Organization (WHO), the climate crisis will cause an additional 250,000 deaths every year between 2030-2050.1,5 Nearly two-thirds of these environmental-related deaths are from potentially preventable chronic cardiovascular and respiratory diseases, leading to significant rises in hospital admissions and devastating consequences for population health.6

-The pharmaceutical industry, which exists to improve health, is unfortunately also contributing to the climate crisis.
-The research, development, manufacturing and delivery of healthcare is energy intensive – the healthcare sector as a whole accounts for approximately 5% of global GHG emissions.
+SW: The pharmaceutical industry, which exists to improve health, is unfortunately also contributing to the climate crisis.
+The research, development, manufacturing and delivery of healthcare is energy intensive – the healthcare sector as a whole accounts for approximately 5% of global GHG emissions.7 71% of these GHG emissions come from the healthcare supply chain, and hospitals have the highest energy use of all publicly funded buildings, emitting two and a half times more GHGs than commercial buildings.4,8

 The industry is also reviewing how best to run sites and operations to reduce GHG emissions, promoting efficient, circular use of water and natural resources.
 Renewable energy is being embraced, with many organisations shifting to more sustainable facilities.